eaperkowski/2025_TT_psf/logs/TT25_activities_log.md

 ## Friday 1/17
  - Evan and Monika found chamber 5 to be at 30degC, treatments "yellow" (PlantW-SoilNW-FungNW) and "purple" (PlantNW-SoilW-FungW), and "purple_blue" (PlantNW-SoilW-FungWsterile) impacted and moved to other working chambers
  - Monika verified tags
-   - Maianthemum: all accounted for
+   - Mai: all accounted for
    - Trillium: missing individual "762", have an extra individual "6884 Tri 6W-19"

 ## Thursday 1/16
- - Evan, Monika, and Ava moved all Maianthemum up to reach-in growth chambers for overwintering (chambers 1 - 5)
+ - Evan, Monika, and Ava moved all Mai up to reach-in growth chambers for overwintering (chambers 1 - 5)
  - Evan, Monika, and Ava gave all plants 100 mL of tap water
- - Reach-in chambers with Maianthemum programmed to: "TT-Mai" (same program as overwinter Pt.
+ - Reach-in chambers with Mai programmed to: "TT-Mai" (same program as overwinter Pt.
 1 in walk-in chamber)

 ## Monday 1/13
  - Evan and Monika gave all plants 100 mL of tap water before TT summit meeting